knutdrescher/BiofilmQ/docs/usage/export.rst

 -----------------------------

 The Flow Cytometry Standard (FCS) is a `standardized <https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.20825>`_ file format for flow cytometry data.
-If you assume that all cubes in your segmentation are *pseudo-cells*, and if each calculated cube parameter is interpreted as a *pseudo-cell* cytometry parameter, you can create flow-cytometry-like datasets with BiofilmQ.
+If you assume that all objects in your segmentation are *(pseudo-)cells*, and if each calculated object parameter is interpreted as a *(pseudo-)cell* cytometry parameter, you can create flow-cytometry-like datasets with BiofilmQ.
 All calculated properties can be visualized with a FCS-capable plotting program (e.g. FlowJo or many others).

 .. warning::